Dense Vector Search

 cp modules/cuvs/lib/*.jar server/solr-webapp/webapp/WEB-INF/lib/

-in the schema, with knnAlgorithm set to cagra_hnsw
+Define the fieldType in the schema, with knnAlgorithm set to cagra_hnsw:

 <fieldType name="knn_vector" class="solr.DenseVectorField" vectorDimension="8" knnAlgorithm="cagra_hnsw" similarityFunction="cosine" />